Spearhead from Space: Production

 The working title of the serial was Facsimile, and was based on a story that Robert Holmes wrote for the 1965 film Invasion, which featured an alien crashing in the woods near a rural hospital, where a medical examination reveals his alien nature.
 The hospital is later visited by other aliens, seeking a fugitive criminal.

 Due to industrial action by staff at the BBC Television Centre, this serial was filmed almost entirely on location, to circumvent union rules.
-As a result, Spearhead from Space is the only classic serial shot entirely on film, as was then the standard of location filming.
+As a result, Spearhead from Space is the only classic serial shot entirely on film, as was then the standard for location filming.
 The majority of filming was undertaken at the BBC engineering college at Wood Norton near Evesham, and the pub in nearby Radford.